Pumphrey Law

 - The death occurred by accident and misfortune in the heat of the moment and upon any provocation; or

-- The death occurred by accident and misfortune with was the result from sudden combat, and if there was no weapon used and if it was not committed in a cruel manner.
+- The death occurred by accident and misfortune which was the result of sudden combat, and if there was no weapon used and if it was not committed in a cruel manner.

 Justifiable Homicide can be used as a defense if the death happened while resisting an attempt for another person to commit a felony against or attempt to harm or kill you.